-The progress of any student in grades 4-8 (current grades, missing work, attendance) can be monitored online by parents through PlusPortals.
+The progress of any student in grades 4-8 (current grades, missing work, attendance, discipline) can be monitored online by parents through PlusPortals.
 After review by the principal, Progress Reports are available on PlusPortals four times a year to either affirm a student's progress or to alert parents of potential problems, as deemed necessary by the classroom teacher.
 Potential problems are reported because there is time before the report card grade is given for the student to change.
-Any teacher, who believes that a student is likely to receive a poor grade on the report card, if there is an issue with completing assignments, or if classroom behavior hampers academic success, may issue a Progress Report.
+Any teacher who believes that a student is likely to receive a poor grade on the report card, documents an issue with completing assignments, or observes behavior which hampers academic success may issue a Progress Report.